pagi-org/spec/pagi.md

       instances of the Container trait, traversal APIs must enable referring to all "contained" edge types as a single construct.

-#### Span-Container
+#### SpanContainer
 * Parameters
     * **spanType** -- the node type that is spanned/contained by this one -
-      must be a "Sequence" and one of either "Span" or "Span-Container"
+      must be a "Sequence" and one of either "Span" or "SpanContainer"
 * Properties
     * *none*
 * Edges